lwindolf/lzone-cheat-sheets/runbooks/System Log.md

 Indicates a hardware problem.
 You might want to check HW status with `ipmitool`, `mcelog` or `rasdaemon` on the machine or in your ILO / ILOM / IDRAC GUI.

-## Buffer I/O error on device md0
+## Buffer I/O error on device

 Probably a RAID problem.
-Check physical devices with `smartctl`
+Check physical devices with `smartctl` and your RAID management tool.

 ## ADDRCONF(NETDEV_UP): bond0: link is not ready